 Alexa is Amazon’s voice service and the brain behind tens of millions of devices like the Amazon Echo family of devices, FireTV, Fire Tablet, and third-party devices with Alexa native smart home voice user interface.
-Customers can use Alexa to control smart devices such as cameras, door locks, entertainment systems, lighting, and thermostats.
+You can enable customers to use Alexa to control your smart home cameras, door locks, entertainment systems, lighting, thermostats, and more.
 By connecting your device to Alexa, you can increase customer awareness and engagement with your smart devices.
 You can use our native smart home voice user interface, features such as Alexa Routines and Groups, and more.
 And, you can certify your connected devices through the Works with Alexa program to ensure an intuitive, hassle-free experience, and to make it easy for customers to discover them online and offline.

 You don’t have to design a voice user interface, or VUI, when you use Alexa to control your smart devices; instead, you can use Alexa’s native smart home VUI, which makes your development and customer adoption easier.
 If the native smart home VUI does not cover all of your device capabilities, you can add your own custom voice intents without sacrificing the customer experience.
 You and your customers will also benefit as we make improvements and add support for more languages.